osmandapp/web/main/docs/user/navigation/route-navigation.md

 ## Overview

-Like other navigation options, *Navigation by route* can be used with different [types of routing](./routing/index.md), i.e. profiles.
+Like other navigation options, *Navigation by route* can be used with different [types of routing](./routing/index.md), i.e., profiles.
 By default, OsmAnd provides offline navigation, but you can also use [online routing engines](./routing/online-routing.md).
 Also note, that for correct work of the navigation, you need to grant OsmAnd permission to receive information about [precise location](../start-with/first-steps.md#permission-to-access-the-location) of your device.

 <Tabs groupId="operating-systems">